One Way to Prevent Opioid Abuse

 Treatment Options for Opioid Abuse

 Opioid addiction is a chronic condition that requires the assistance of skilled professionals to help those afflicted.
-Use of opioids changes the brain in very real ways.
+The use of opioids changes the brain in very real ways.
 These changes make it extremely difficult to break the addiction with willpower alone.

 While medications provide a short-term solution to opioid addiction, professional counseling centers are crucial for long-term success.
 Rehabilitation centers are able to treat the whole body in addition to the mind.
 The result is a transformation of one’s entire self toward a clean and healthy lifestyle.